yourssu/Yrano/packages/utils/src/isEmail.en.md

 ## 반환값

-- If email address or set of email id and domain that conforms the standard, returns the correct email format.
+- If email address or set of email id and domain that conforms the standard is entered, returns the correct email format.
 - If not, returns the error.